bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - An interface should be created for all services, facades and data access objects.
 The exception is only when a service is inheriting an existing implementation and not defining new publicly accessible methods
 - For naming conventions, interfaces should :
-	- convey intent and must not contain the any special prefixes or suffixes to indicate that it's an interface
+	- convey intent and must not contain
 	- be in **Pascal** case
 	- contain only alphanumeric characters